 This is one of the shifts that broke traditional growth marketing.
 The rules changed.
 The companies that recognize it early build an advantage that compounds.

-How AI Search Engines Choose What to Cite
+How Do AI Search Engines Decide What to Cite?

+AI search engines evaluate six primary signals when choosing sources: domain authority, content structure, claim specificity, recency, cross-platform consistency, and citation graph position.
 I've spent months studying this.
-Not theoretically—by publishing content, watching what gets cited, and reverse-engineering the patterns.
+Not theoretically — by publishing content, watching what gets cited, and reverse-engineering the patterns.
 Here's what actually drives AI source selection.

 Authority signals matter more than keywords.
 AI models evaluate the overall credibility of a domain, not just keyword density on a single page.
 They're looking at who wrote this, what the site's reputation is, and whether the claims are backed by evidence.
 A growth marketer who publishes data-backed analysis will outperform a content mill publishing 50 thin articles a week.